UstadMobile/UstadMobile/app-android/README.md

 ### To test

+#### Standalone tests

+To run the main tests (that don't depend on a second device for testing peer-to-peer functionality, it's a normal gradle task run.
+As the test app (but not the main app) with dependencies (e.g. Mockito) exceeds the 64K method limit, a variant has been made with multidex enabled, which is used only for testing and development purposes.
+The main app itself is well under the 64K method limit and uses the vanilla and localconfig build variants.

+ >$ ./gradlew connectedVanillamultidexDebugAndroidTest

+#### Peer to peer networked tests

 Network tests require bluetooth and wifi hardware with a running test slave server to communicate with.
 If bluetooth or wifi are disabled tests requiring that functionality will not run on Android.